 This is an elective option for juniors and seniors who enjoy participating in team sports (i.e., basketball, capture the flag, soccer, ultimate Frisbee, mat ball, floor hockey, etc.).
-In Competitive Team Games the curriculum is designed to help students develop positive self-esteem with regard to their physical skills and knowledge of the rules and strategies of games so that graduates will choose to remain physically active beyond graduation.
-A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, becoming a knowledgeable spectator, practicing appropriate behaviors for co-ed physical activities, and developing the skills necessary to participate in both competitive and/or recreational activities
+In Advanced PE, the curriculum is designed to help students develop positive self-esteem with regard to their physical skills and knowledge of the rules and strategies of the games so that graduates will choose to remain physically active beyond graduation.
+A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, and developing the skills necessary to participate in different team sports, lifetime sports, as well as the high and low ropes courses.

-TECHNIQUES AND PRINCIPLES IN ATHLETIC TRAINING 5 Credits (#77524)
+TECHNIQUES AND PRINCIPLES IN ATHLETIC TRAINING - CP 5 Credits (#77524)

-The purpose of this class is to prepare students in skills used in the fields of Sports Medicine/Athletic Training.
+The purpose of this class is to prepare students in skills used in the fields of Sports Medicine-and-Athletic Training.
 The course includes the history of the athletic training profession, ethics, proper recording of injuries, taping, and principles of athletic training.
 The content includes, but is not limited to, roles and responsibilities of team members, emergency and non-emergency procedures, anatomy and physiology, injury evaluation, equipment and modalities of rehabilitation, injury and disease prevention, and protective equipment.

-UNIFIED PHYSICAL EDUCATION 5 Credits (#77724)
+UNIFIED PHYSICAL EDUCATION - CP 5 Credits (#77724)